 A party with a small sailing boat or ship can typically move 5 hexes per day on the ocean.
-Staying on the ocean overnight requires a DC 8 skill check or the boat goes off course.
-Remember that characters without the appropriate background (such as astrologer, elven navigator. elven sage, halfling mariner, or smuggler) only roll a d10 for an untrained skill check.
+Staying on the ocean overnight requires an Intelligence check or the boat goes off course.
+Characters who have a background as a sailor, navigator, or other such useful profession may get a modifier of up to +4 to their Intelligence when making this check.

 Traveling upriver, boats are limited to 3 hexes per day.
-Downriver travel covers the standard 5 hexes.
+Downriver travel covers 5 hexes.